hbc/NGS_Data_Analysis_Course/sessionII/README.md

+### Session II: NGS workflows and RNA-seq Part I

-###This directory contains all materials for the NGS Data Analysis Course for Session II.
+This directory contains all materials for the NGS Data Analysis Course for Session II.

  **The following folders can be found within this directory:**